Anarchy Online: Free Play program

 The Free Play program was originally set to last one year, but its length has been extended every year since its creation.
 As of April 2020, the free to play program still exists.
-Former game director Craig Morrison stated in a 2008 interview that the program has "been a vital part of the success of the game."
+Former game director Craig Morrison stated in a 2008 interview that the program has been a vital part of the success of the game.
 In January 2008, Funcom rebranded their subscription model as a "tier subscription system", adding a third options for customers to access to the game.
 Customers can access the original game and Notum Wars booster pack for free via the Free Play program, pay the full monthly subscription fee for access to all expansion and booster packs, or pay a reduced monthly fee for access to only the Shadowlands expansion pack.
 The Shadowlands-only option was later removed.

 Present

 The "Free Play" program, started in 2004, allows new players indefinite access to the original game in return for viewing in-game advertisements.
 Vital to the game's continued operation, the program created 400,000 new subscriptions in its first ten months, and had generated US$1 million in advertising revenue by 2006.

-Funcom announced in June 2007 that they would be updating the game's 3D rendering engine.
-While the current engine — Funcom's proprietary Dreamworld — had received incremental improvements with the Notum Wars booster in 2002 and Shadowlands expansion in 2003, the 2008 announcement stated it would be completely replaced with more modern software to "release the game fresh".
+By June 2007 Funcom began to update the game's 3D rendering engine.
+While the current engine — Funcom's proprietary Dreamworld — had received incremental improvements with the Notum Wars booster in 2002 and Shadowlands expansion in 2003, the 2008 announcement stated that it would be completely replaced with more modern software to "release the game fresh".
 Originally, a modified version of the open-source rendering engine OGRE was used.
-Funcom released a short video demonstrating an early version of its implementation, and stated it would be completed by the end of 2008.
+Funcom released a short video demonstrating an early version of its implementation, and said that it would be completed by the end of 2008.
 OGRE was dropped in May 2009 because it did not provide "the full featureset" they had anticipated.
-Current game director Colin Cragg stated Anarchy Online's "small development team" could not afford the "growing [cost] estimates" involved in making the necessary modifications to it.
+Current game director Colin Cragg revealed that Anarchy Online's "small development team" could not afford the "growing [cost] estimates" involved in making the necessary modifications to it.

 Funcom decided to instead use a recent version of the Dreamworld engine, the same version used for their 2008 MMORPG Age of Conan.
 This new engine features improved water rendering, particle effects, and character animation.
 It also includes incremental improvements to technologies already used in Anarchy Online, such as the dynamic weather system.
 No new release date has been announced, although periodic status updates are published in the game's official weekly development blog Friday With Means.